amirmasoudabdol/sfthemes/README.md

 Each color palette is accompanied with an accessible variant of itself.
 In order to access the accessible color palettes, we use `accessible` as follow:

+The [Colors](articles/colours.html) article elaborates on the availability, differences, and features of each system color palette.

 ```R
 # TODO: Update the code when the plot is finalized
 ```